8.00am: Holy Eucharist

 Worship2 follows the Sunday Services in The Parish Hall

 Christian Formation for Youth (grades 6-12).
-EYC CF meets every Sunday at 10am after the 9:15 Family Service in the Youth Room with Shane Totten, Youth Minister.
+EYC CF meets every Sunday after the 9:15 Family Service in the Youth Room with Shane Totten, Youth Minister.

-Christian Formation for Children (age 4 through grade 5) meets every Sunday at 10am after the 9:15 Family Service in the PreSchool with Callie Bennett and Olivia Feeney, Directors of Christian Formation for Children.
+Christian Formation for Children (age 4 through grade 5) meets every Sunday after the 9:15 Family Service in the PreSchool with Callie Bennett, Director of Christian Formation for Children.

 The Rector’s welcome.